nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `findm m/meeting` command to find all meetings that have the keyword `meeting` in their title.
 This results in the logic component creating an `AddressBookParser` object to make a `FindMeetingCommandParser` object which will in turn create the predicate objects as well as the FindMeetingCommand object.
 The argument is broken down by `PREFIX` and for each `PREFIX` there is a String array of arguments broken down by whitespace. (s/START & e/END use `LocalDateTime` instead)
 ![FindMeetingSecond](images/FindMeetingSecond.png)

 Step 3.
 The `FindMeetingCommand` will be immediately executed on the `FilteredList<Meeting>` object.
-The `GeneralMeetingPredicate` will be used on all meetings, meetings which pass all 5 predicates be shown in `MeetingSchedulePanel`.
+The `GeneralMeetingPredicate` will be used on all meetings, meetings which pass all 5 predicates are shown in `MeetingSchedulePanel`.
 After which `FindMeetingCommand` and the predicate objects will no longer be referenced.
 ![FindMeetingLast](images/FindMeetingInitial.png)

 The following diagrams show the entire sequence flow for `LogicManager#execute()` for FindMeetingCommand.